LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the constant ``ARKODE_ESDIRK324L2SA_4_2_3`` to :c:func:`ARKStepSetTableNum()` or :c:func:`ARKodeButcherTable_LoadDIRK()`.
 This is the ESDIRK3(2)4L[2]SA method from :cite:p:`KenCarp:19b`.
-The method and embedding are both A- and L-stable.
+Both the method and embedding are A- and L-stable.

 .. figure:: /figs/arkode/stab_region_25.png
    :scale: 50 %